 The audiological assessment describes the type of hearing loss, with and without amplification, as well as the implications of the hearing loss for the student's hearing in a variety of circumstances.
 A licensed Audiologist must sign the report.
-Additionally, the report must have been completed in the state of Texas and within the last 12 months to be used for considering the eligibility of DHH.
 The campus evaluator will send the audiological report form to the Audiologist.
 The campus evaluator should follow up with frequent calls to ensure that the completed form, including date and Audiologist's signature, is returned in a timely manner.